BREAKING | Ontario will enter into a province-wide shutdown on Boxing Day

 This shudown includes an extension for students.

-Students from kindergarden to Grade 8 will go back to school on January 11th, whereas high school students will resume online learning on January 11th, and return to classrooms on the 25th,
+Students from kindergarden to Grade 8 will go bck to school on January 11th, whereas high school students will resume online learning on January 11th, and return to classrooms on the 25th,

 Ford says schools have not been the culprit for the spread of COVID-19.